RobotCasserole1736/RobotCasserole1736.github.io/covid19.md

 This policy is developed by FRC Team 1736 Robot Casserole.
 It is enforced by mentors of Team 1736 as a condition of our usage of our build space.

-# Low Community Level Requirements
+# High Community Level Requirements

-Aligning with CDC guidelines for a [Community Level of Low](https://www.cdc.gov/coronavirus/2019-ncov/science/community-levels.html#:~:text=If%20the%20area%20has%20fewer,%25%3A%20The%20level%20is%20low.), masking, social distancing, and capacity limits are no longer required.
-Team members may continue to wear a mask if they desire.
+As a team, we require a properly worn, well fitting mask for all individuals indoors at the warehouse, or traveling with the team to other events.
+This is a requirement, above and beyond the CDC _recommendations_ for a [Community Level of High](https://www.cdc.gov/coronavirus/2019-ncov/science/community-levels.html).

+Vaccines are very effective in preventing severe illness and hospitalization.
+If you haven’t been vaccinated, the team strongly encourages you to do so.

+These requirements will be reviewed no less than weekly, and adjusted to ensure they meet or exceed any requirements passed on by Caterpillar (as a condition of us using the warehouse) or governement and public health authorities.

 # Symptom- and Contact- Free Participation